Gaelium/Minecraft-Plugins/README.md

 # Minecraft-Plugins
-These are custom plugins I made for a Minecraft server called Craftscade Earth.
+These are custom plugins I made for a Minecraft Earth server.